-By Jacquelyn Heidegger, Coordinator Senior, Julia Tebben, Program Coordinator Senior, Career and Professional Development Services, ASU
+By Jacquelyn Heidegger, Coordinator Senior, Julia Tebben, Assistant Director, Career and Professional Development Services, ASU

 At first glance, teaching abroad can seem like the adventure of a lifetime – and it can be!
 Teaching in another country is a way to immerse yourself in a new culture, build professional experience and have a positive impact on the students you work with.
 It can also be incredibly challenging, especially if you’re not prepared.